planetar/dehydrated-hook/README.md

 ```
 domain_passwords="/etc/dehydrated/domain_passwords.txt"
 certs_path="/etc/dehydrated/certs"
-scriptlets_dir="/path/to/hook/deployScripts"
+scriptlets_dir="/path/to/hook/scriptlets"

 ```
 Among these, the most important is ``domain_passwords``.
 This file needs to be created during setup, best next to dehydrateted's ``domain.txt`` as it corresponds to that's content and format.
 Each row describes one domain that will get a certificate, and there are 2 columns, domain name and the update key.
-Please note: if you have altnames in your cert, i.e. "example com www.example.com octoprint.example.com" in your domains.txt then you'll need to create a _acme-challenge txt record for every single subdomain and domain_passwords.txt will need a row for each of them.
+Please note: if you have altnames in your cert, i.e. "example com www.example.com octoprint.example.com" in your domains.txt then you'll need to create a \_acme-challenge txt record for every single subdomain and domain_passwords.txt will need a row for each of them.

 ### hooks